 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-This easy Mascarpone Whipped Cream is a thick, stabilized whipped cream made with mascarpone cheese, heavy cream and powdered sugar.
-Sweetened with vanilla or a citrus zest, this is the perfect whipped cream frosting for cupcakes, cakes and even tiramisu.
+This easy Mascarpone Whipped Cream Frosting is a thick, stabilized whipped cream made with only 4 ingredients.
+Sweetened with vanilla or a citrus zest, this is the perfect frosting for cupcakes, cakes, pies and more.

 Mascarpone whipped cream is often referred to as stabilized whipped cream because it’s thicker and well, just more stable than whipped cream meaning it holds it shape much better.
-Another way to make stabilized whipped cream is by using powdered gelatin.
+While I love my traditional whipped cream recipe, this one is thicker like a mousse.

 What is Mascarpone cheese?